LGBTQ+ students at LMH

 - There is also a 'Rainbow Parents' scheme at College.

-- Our Head of Welfare is gay and more than happy to support and encourage you however you identify.
+- Our Chaplain is gay and more than happy to support and encourage you however you identify.

 - Additionally, anyone from the Welfare Team would be happy to talk with you.